 New Mexico offers a variety of outdoor recreational activities for residents and tourists.
-These activities, such as skiing, bungee jumping, horseback riding, ballooning, rock climbing and more, have inherent dangers.
+These activities, such as skiing, bungee jumping, horseback riding, ballooning, rock climbing, and more, have inherent dangers.
 Because of the risks, owners of activity companies often require participants to sign “waivers of liability” or “assumption of the risk” forms.
-By signing the document, the participant acknowledges that he or she is aware of the risks and is choosing to participate at his or her own risk.
+By signing the document, the participant acknowledges that he or she is aware of the risks and chooses to participate at his or her own risk.

 What is a Liability Waiver?

 You’ve probably agreed to more liability waivers than you realize.
 They are required to participate in many activities.
-You may have to sign one to send your child to school or day care, or to work out at a gym or fitness facility.
-If you go to watch a ball game or ride rides at an amusement park, there’s probably a liability waiver printed on the back of the ticket.
+You may have to sign one to send your child to school, daycare, or work out at a gym or fitness facility.
+If you watch a ball game or ride rides at an amusement park, there’s probably a liability waiver printed on the back of the ticket.

 Do Liability Waivers Hold Up in Court?

 A dangerous activity owner or operator cannot completely contract away liability.
-What is deemed to be an “inherent risk” to an activity can become a subjective rather than an objective question.
+What is deemed an “inherent risk” to an activity can become a subjective rather than an objective question.

 The validity of a liability waiver depends first on how well they are written.
 Courts interpret liability waivers according to contract law.
 Improper wording, or a misplaced clause or comma, can leave an agreement open to interpretation.